kmar/mlz/readme.txt

 simple interface for streaming codec

 simple example streaming commandline tool in mlzc.c (just define MLZ_COMMANDLINE_TOOL)

+streaming compression can be multithreaded now (define MLZ_THREADS), but speedup is lousy (~2.5x with 4 cores)

 for basic block codec, the following files will do: mlz_common.h